 To make a reservation visit Hornblower Cruises and Events .

 Every year from December through April, magnificent gray whales pass through San Diego’s coastal waters on their way to and from their breeding grounds.
-Gray whales spend the summer months in the Bering and Chukchi Seas, and then leave for the breeding lagoons along western Baja California and off southern Sonora and Sinaloa, Mexico.
+Gray whales spend the summer months in the Bering and Chukchi Seas, and then leave for the breeding lagoons off the coast of Baja California.
 The gray whale makes the longest migration of any mammal on earth traveling 10,000—12,000 miles each year.

 Learn more about these fascinating mammals from our museum-trained volunteer naturalists, called "Museum Whalers."
 The Museum Whalers receive training from NOAA (National Oceanic and Atmospheric Administration) scientists and other local experts.
 Visit the NOAA website for more information on the gray whales and other ocean life.